• Skip to primary navigation

 Secrets of a Perfectly Creamy Kheer

 To make a delicious kheer is indeed an art.
 One thumb rule that I always follow with all the kheer recipes is – patience.
+A good grandmother like kheer is never done in haste.
+It requires slow cooking and time for milk to thicken.

 Here are few tried and tested tips to make a kheer tastier: